 Shower Niche Planning is becoming an increasingly important part of most modern bathroom remodel plans.
-This process involves determining the correct shower niche height, size and style for yourself and your family.
+This process involves determining the correct shower niche height, size, style and position for yourself and your family.

-You must also consider whether or not to build a custom sized tiled shower niche, a tiled standard sized shower niche, or install the much simpler “finished” shower niche.
+You must also consider whether or not to build a custom sized tiled shower niche, a standard sized tiled shower niche, or save some time and install a finished shower niche.

 After choosing how big you want your niche, where to put it is the next important consideration.

 Hello again, this is Steve with SKG Renovations (Steve’s Bio) with some essential shower niche planning tips for your next shower remodel project.